top of page

 Audrey Baran

-Audrey Baran is a Visiting Professor of Dance at UNC Charlotte and artistic director of Baran Dance.
+Audrey Baran is the founder and artistic director of Baran Dance, based in Charlotte, NC.

 Kevin Warner